buttoniusrex/happy-scribe-sentence-exporter/README.md

 ## Future improvements

 - Allow users to specify their own Anki deck format.
-At present the implementation is quite rigid as it requires the aforemented four fields in your deck.
+At present the implementation is quite rigid as it requires the aforementioned four fields in your deck.

 - Remove the need to supply arguments for Step 5.
 Instead have the output directory added to `config.json` and test for the existence of files in the `output/json` directory.

 - Optionally have the `output/` directory and the `translation_ids.json` files removed once the CSV file has been generated.

+- Have the app eventually run in its entirety from a single command.